Shippable/docs/sources/deploy/cd_with_blue_green.md

 * Replace strategy, for use with smaller clusters when you are okay with some downtime
 * Parallel strategy, for use to deploy multiple containers in parallel.

-## Assumptions

-We will use the [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms) as a starting point.

 ### BlueGreen deployment strategy (default)

-* Description: This is the default behavior that the deploy job uses unless otherwise specified.
+* **Description**: This is the default behavior that the deploy job uses unless otherwise specified.
 Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.
 At any time, only one of the environments is live, with the live environment serving all production traffic.
 Only after Shippable validates the health of the green service (newer version), it deletes the blue service (older version).
 If the green service is found to be unstable, Shippable deletes the green service and rollbacks the application to the stable and prior blue service.

 The only catch is that you'll need to have enough capacity on your cluster to run two copies of what you're deploying.
 This can be challenging if you're using port mappings and a classic load balancer, since you might run into port conflicts on the host.
 For ECS, Shippable recommends the use of application load balancers, which you can [read about here](/deploy/amazon-ecs-elb-alb).

-***On ECS, we accomplish this with the following workflow:***
+* **ECS workflow:**

 - register the task definition and create a new service that uses it
 - wait for the new service's runningCount to reach the desiredCount